2023 X275 Drag Radial Rules: updated 01/06/2023

 Engine block and cylinder heads cannot be in contact with the firewall.

 Any aftermarket cylinder head is permitted.
 Small block entries are permitted to use billet cylinder heads.
-Billet cylinder heads are only permitted to be used with cast engine blocks.
-The use of billet cylinder heads with billet blocks is prohibited.
-Big block entries are permitted to run any cast conventional and unconventional style heads.
+Billet cylinder heads are permitted to be used with cast or billet engine blocks.
+The use of billet cylinder heads with billet blocks for Hemi is prohibited.
+Big block entries are permitted to run any cast conventional and unconventional style heads with prior tech approval.
 Twin spark plugs per cylinder are permitted for Factory OEM applications (Gen III Hemi).
 Diesel combo exempt.

 Any intake manifold is permitted.
-Except on Big Block conventional or Big Block unconventional stock bore space, nitrous combos.
-(A commercially available, mass produced, cast aluminum intake manifold is required).
+Except on Big Block conventional or Big Block unconventional stock bore space, nitrous combos, these combos will only be permitted a single opening intake manifold out of any material.

 Small Block Entries: Allowed to use any multi-stage system.